azanali58/Parallax-scrolling/README.md

 - **index.html**: The main HTML file that structures the content and includes the necessary scripts and stylesheets.

-- **styles.css**: The CSS file containing styles for the parallax effect, container, and content.
+- **style.css**: The CSS file containing styles for the parallax effect, container, and content.

 - **script.js**: The JavaScript file handling the parallax effect based on the user's scroll